NYS DWI Penalties

 • Up to one year in jail

-Consequences for 2nd offense within 10 years of the first:
+Consequences only increase for second and third DWI offenses within 10 years of the first DWI offense.

 2. DWAI